qunitjs/qunitjs.com/intro.md

 # fail 0
 ```

-Congrats!
-You just wrote and executed your first QUnit test!

-Check out the [API documentation](https://api.qunitjs.com) to learn about QUnit APIs for organising tests and making assertions.

-See [Command-line interface](./cli.md) for help with the `qunit` command.
+Check out the [API documentation](https://api.qunitjs.com) to learn more about the QUnit APIs for organising tests and making assertions.
+See [Command-line interface](./cli.md) for what the `qunit` command can do.

 ### Support policy